-The guidance goes through the Act, expanding on its principles, and also contains examples at the end of the document following the same format of the draft guidance.
+Whilst technically the guidance speaks only to the new offence of failure to prevent bribery, the guidance goes through most of the main provisions of the Act, expanding on its principles, and also contains examples at the end of the document following the same format as the draft guidance.
 Some of its language is legalistic, and in places, the guidance does not appear as clear as it could have been.
 The six principles of compliance that were in the draft guidance are retained, but have been altered slightly.
-Those six principles are:
+Those six principles and the short explanatory notes given by the MoJ are as follows: